autopkg/jss-recipes/README.md

 In the `Input` section of the recipe, the variable should be defined with an ALL_CAPS name set to the values desired (and in many cases, as defined later in the style guide).
 Following on the previous example, the input variable would be named `POLICY_CATEGORY`, and should have the value `Testing`.

-The `JSSImporter` processor will include at least the following arguments, and values (as specified in the `Input` section:
+The `JSSImporter` processor will include at least the following arguments, and values (as specified in the `Input` section):

 - `prod_name`
     - The name used consistently throughout all recipes in the chain.